FancyKillerPanda/OS-Tutorial/docs/fkp_collections/_02_bootloader/05 - Printing Strings.md

 That's it!
 Running this in QEMU now should output your string.

-## Final Thoughts
+## Practice
-That's all we'll cover in this chapter, but there are some things you should play around with.
+Some things to try out and play around with:
 1. Can you get more than one string printing?
 2. Can you print a second string on a new line?

+## Final Thoughts
+That's all we'll cover in this chapter, see you next time!

 See the code in full [here](https://github.com/FancyKillerPanda/OS-Tutorial/tree/510d03dfe4d9938a1d052bf4dbfa42c0dca930f4).